Pages Navigation Menu

 An internationally known artist, Jorge works out of his studio at his home, so I had called ahead to schedule an appointment (417-623-8085).
 Even though I’d been to his studio several times before, I’m always excited to see Jorge – and the new things that he’s working on.

 The moment we got out of the car, Jorge greeted us with his usual exuberant warmth.
 A native of Peru, Jorge first came to Joplin to attend college at Missouri State Southern University.
 After moving to California, Jorge returned to Joplin to explore his craft here.
-He’s been a big proponent of giving back to the Joplin community, and his work can be spotted throughout town; there’s a sculpture of his in front of the Joplin Public Library, and one in front of the George A. Spiva Center for the Arts.
+He’s been a big proponent of giving back to the Joplin community, and his work can be spotted throughout town.

 Jorge’s sculpture at the Joplin Public Library